probonopd/WirelessPrinting/README.md

 After the initial flashing, you can upload new versions of this firmware from the web interface without any further tools.

 ## Initial WiFi Configuration
-Following the instrucions in https://github.com/alanswx/ESPAsyncWiFiManager/ :
+Following the instructions in https://github.com/alanswx/ESPAsyncWiFiManager/ :

 The first time the sketch is uploaded the ESP will enter in Access Point mode, so you have to open the wifi manager of your system and connect to wifi "AutoConnectAP", then open your browser and type http://192.168.4.1/, there you will see a menu, select "Configure WiFi", press scan and wait until the device scans available networks and select yours, enter the the password and click save.
 It will try to connect to your network, if it's successfull you will see a message on your 3D printer (or in a serial monitor if conected to your computer) with the new device IP, write down this IP if you wish to connect via browser.